-Up to 75 trucks with a carrying capacity of 16-20 tonnes each will be used to transport the excavated rock material to Council's tip at Porters Creek.
-Material will be taken away daily and no stockpiles will be left on site.
+Up to 75 trucks with a carrying capacity of 16-20 tonnes each would be used to transport the excavated rock material to Council's tip at Porters Creek.
+Material would be taken away daily and no stockpiles would be left on site.